NetApp/harvest/cmd/exporters/prometheus/README.md

 This tells Harvest to create an HTTP service discovery end-point on interface `0.0.0.0:8887`.
 If you want to restrict to localhost, use `127.0.0.1:<port>`.
 See [net.Dial](https://pkg.go.dev/net#Dial) for details on the supported address formats.

-Start the SD process by running `bin/harvest admin`.
+Start the SD process by running `bin/harvest admin start`.
 Once it is started, you can curl the end-point for the list of running Harvest pollers.

 ```
 curl -s 'http://localhost:8887/api/v1/sd' | jq .